-Dr. Kavoussi is the only physician in Austin who is Specialty Fellowship trained in male infertility.
+Dr. Kavoussi is the only physicians in Austin who are Specialty Fellowship trained in male infertility.

 Schedule a Private Consultation in our Austin Male Infertility office today!
 Call (512) 444-1414 or request an appointment online.